HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

   sql_file="summary_pages_by_device_and_doctype.sql"
 ) }}

 96.82% of pages declare a [_doctype_](https://developer.mozilla.org/en-US/docs/Glossary/Doctype).
-HTML documents declaring a doctype is useful for historical reasons, "to avoid triggering quirks mode in browsers" as Ian Hickson [wrote](https://lists.w3.org/Archives/Public/public-html-comments/2009Jul/0020.html) in 2009.
-So, what are the most popular values?
+HTML documents declaring a doctype is useful for historical reasons, "to avoid triggering quirks mode in browsers" as [Ian Hickson wrote in 2009](https://lists.w3.org/Archives/Public/public-html-comments/2009Jul/0020.html).
+What are the most popular values?

 <figure markdown>
 | Doctype | Pages | Percentage |